 Consumers gather their data and content from everywhere now- switching from phones to laptops, and from internet browsers to applications.
 So how can brands follow those users as they move around, while also keeping their attention and creating a seamless transition between devices and platforms?

 Omnichannel digital marketing takes the multichannel approach that many brands use and makes every aspect of the digital campaign an integrated consumer experience.
-It allows you to reach consumers at all stages of the transaction, from research to purchase fulfillment, as well as post-purchase communication and activities.
-Creating a completely integrated campaign can seem daunting, but here are a few key steps to make your campaign experience as seamless as your consumers’.
+As a result, it allows you to reach consumers at all stages of the transaction.
+This ranges from research to purchase fulfillment, and post-purchase communication and activities.
+Creating a completely integrated campaign, however, can seem daunting.
+Here are a few key steps to make your campaign experience as seamless as your consumers’.

 Creating a seamless experience with consistent messaging is the fundamental aspect of omnichannel marketing.
 This means that your ads, creative aspects, messaging and communications all have to be consistent across all channels used in your marketing campaign.
 For example, you can take the same creative themes and messaging from your print ads and create digital ads, sponsored content, and bumper ads to create a multi-teared communication approach.
 This allows you to form a connection between the ad creative and the product or service being communicated.
 In turn, you will see an increase in brand loyalty, consumer retention, as well as upsell and cross-sell between products.